SmithWillSuffice/ohanga-pai/content/blog/59_rain_in_iran.md

 serve.
 It is no longer a voice of the people, it is a groupthink vehicle manufacturing consent for the neoliberals.

-Those whop comprehend MMT know this more than most.
+Those who comprehend MMT know this more than most.

 What deep state ills have your tax-payer dollars been up to funding recently, huh?